-We host monthly RI Committee meetings to ensure visibility over the programme at all levels within the company.
+DTZ Investors hosts monthly RI Committee meetings to ensure visibility over the programme at all levels within the company.
 Alongside this, quarterly reporting is done at a fund level within the company and to our clients.
 Each year we report publicly through our annual RI report.